Payment Security

 What Happens When You Don't Comply?

-• Fines from card brands: $5,000–$100,000 per month until compliant
+• Fines from card brands: set by your acquiring bank — commonly cited at roughly $5,000–$100,000 per month until compliant

 • Increased transaction fees: Non-compliant merchants pay higher processing fees